 4. Visit Santa for free.

-Pictures with Santa can break your budget if you don’t plan on them.
-Instead of heading to the mall to see Santa, find out where you can visit him and take your own pictures for free.
-Our bank has pictures with Santa for free and you can bring your own camera to take the pictures.
-Other places that have free pictures with Santa usually include churches, town festivals, and small businesses.
+Pictures with Santa can break your budget if you don’t plan for them in advance.
+Instead of heading to the mall to see Santa, search around town for where you can visit him and take your own pictures for free.

-You can’t go wrong with a cup of hot chocolate and a trip around the neighborhood to see Christmas lights.
+You can’t go wrong with a cup of hot chocolate and a trip around the neighborhood to check out Christmas lights.
 Whether you decide to take a walk or bundle up in the car in your pajamas, you’re sure to get in the holiday spirit.
-I recommend playing Christmas music while you drive around!
+Make it even better by playing Christmas music while you drive around!